Getting your team back on the road in 2021 is going to take creative thinking.

 “Eliminate presence pain points and consider presence-free options.”

 Digital channels are becoming instrumental in helping sales teams nurture new relationships.
 Teams working with messaging tools are starting to feel more comfortable as they rely on them daily to communicate with their team and interact with customers.

 This is the time to start leveraging your in-house designers and creative resources to build powerful stories that engage and deliver informative messages.
 Start making use of social media since people are spending most of their time online and are probably a lot easier to engage and connect with.

 Staying visible and valuable to your customers.

-As sales teams try to restart conversations, start first by asking your customers if they prefer a phone call what their messenger software of choice is.
+As sales teams try to restart conversations, start first by asking your customers if they prefer a phone call and what their messenger software of choice is.
 If your customers prefer other messengers be ready to implement them to ensure 24/7 accessibility.

 You will also need to invest some time and resources into restating the value of your product or service to your customers.
 Don’t let the benefits of your products and services fall victim to the short-sighted budget slashing that market depressions encourage.